owlbear-rodeo/owlbear-rodeo-legacy/src/docs/howTo/usingTokens.md

 A brief summary of these settings is listed below.

 - Name: The name of the custom token.
+- Category:
+  - Character - when selected this token will render on top of all other tokens.
+Used for things like players or enemies.
+  - Prop - when selected this token will render beneath all other tokens.
+Used for things like items or markers.
-- Vehicle / Mount: When enabled all other tokens will be displayed on top of this token and when this token is moved any token on top of it will be moved as well.
+  - Vehicle / Mount - when selected this token will render beneath characters but above props and when moved a character on top of this token will also be moved.
 - Hide in Sidebar: When enabled the token will not show up in the Token List on the right side of the screen.

 ## Removing a Custom Token